avrios/antai-service/README.md

 | `deploy-cicd-stack`    | deploy an updated CI/CD stack |  Always deployed and updated from localhost, this creates the pipelines required for automated tests at a PR and deploying to all environments.                                                                                                                                               |   |   |
 | `deploy-dev-resources` | deploy dev resources          |  The dev resources are a subset of the AWS infrastructure to be used during "local" development   (e.g. when you run the app through IntelliJ). |   |   |

+# Deployments

+Merges to trunk (`main` Git Branch) trigger a Codepipeline job within the tooling account which deploys to test & staging.
+A manual step is then required for final deployment to prod.
+You can find the Codepipeline project [here](https://eu-central-1.console.aws.amazon.com/codesuite/codepipeline/pipelines/blueprint-main/view?region=eu-central-1).
+This is true for both application code and AWS infrastructure*.

+*The exception being tooling infrastructure, which must be deployment manually.
+See `AWS Infrastructure` above.

 # Troubleshooting

+# Contributing

+Anyone may contribute to the project.
+Propose your change via PR ensuring:
+- All tests pass.
+- Code has been formatted and linted.
+  - As a Git Hook
+    - `mvn dependency:unpack@update-checkstyle -U`
+    - `cp target/checkstyle/pre-commit.py .git/hooks/pre-commit && chmod +x .git/hooks/pre-commit`
+  - Through IntelliJ
+    - Install CheckStyle plugin Preferences -> Plugins -> CheckStyle-IDEA
+- Git history adheres to our [Conventional Commit Strategy guidelines](https://github.com/avrios/core-service/wiki/Git-Commit-Guidelines).